 Transparent, Digital Approach Unlocks a More Efficient Market.
 We are digitizing and bringing transparency and efficiency to a massive, fragmented and highly complex used vehicle market.
 Our digital marketplace and comprehensive suite of products and services provides greater access to trusted inventory and speed to liquidity for our dealers and commercial partners.
-In 2020, our top dealers sold % of the vehicles that they listed on our marketplace.
 Our differentiated approach to vehicle insights also allows us to stand behind vehicles listed on our marketplace and truly partner with our customers.
 We pioneered what we believe to be the wholesale market's first seller assurance service, Go Green, which provides the seller with an assurance against claims of defects in the vehicle that are not disclosed in our condition report and which otherwise may have exposed the seller to loss as a result of arbitration with the vehicle buyer.
 We believe our approach instills more confidence for our customers to transact digitally and we enable transactions that may not have happened in the traditional auction process.

 Industry Leading Digital Marketplace with Significant Scale.
 The power of our platform is evidenced through our scale and growth.
 In 2020, we had 16,215 active Marketplace Participants generating \$3.3 billion Marketplace GMV, which increased by 29.6% and 86.2%, respectively, from the prior year.
 Our digital marketplace provides sellers with an efficient channel to wholesale their vehicles and access to thousands of dealers nationwide, and provides buyers with a real-time view of extensive vehicle inventory, all at the touch of a button.
 As of December 31, 2020, our territory managers and VCIs operated across 125 territories.
 We believe our ability to build vibrant local and regional networks of Marketplace Participants, combined with our nationwide coverage, creates a strong competitive advantage.
-The number of units sold on our marketplace in 2020 increased by 62.1% to 391,465.
+The number of units sold on our marketplace in 2020 increased by 62.1% to 391,466.
 We define Marketplace Participants as dealers or commercial partners with a unique customer ID that have transacted on our digital marketplace at least once in the last 12 months as either a buyer or seller and include independent and franchise dealers buying and selling on our marketplace, as well as commercial partners, consisting of commercial leasing companies, rental car companies, bank or other finance companies, who use our marketplace to sell their inventory.
 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating and Financial Metrics" for additional information on Marketplace Participants.

 Comprehensive Suite of Products and Services Deepening Relationships with Our Customers.
 To further enhance our digital marketplace, we offer a comprehensive suite of products and services that help create a seamless experience and remove the friction and pain points associated with the traditional wholesale process.
 Through services such as ACV Transportation and ACV Capital, we help our customers manage the entire transaction journey on our platform, becoming an integral partner and deepening our relationships with them.
 The value of these services is demonstrated in the growth of customer adoption and attachment rates.
-Of the 391,465 units sold on our digital marketplace in 2020, digital marketplace, our customers purchased customary in the used vehicle market.
+Of the 391,466 units sold on our digital marketplace in 2020, % were transported using ACV Transportation or financed using ACV Capital.
+Outside of our digital marketplace, our customers purchased True360 Reports in 2020 to help buy and sell vehicles more effectively based on insights and data not customary in the used vehicle market.
 Our customers trust our products and services to enable them to make more informed wholesale decisions and retail more vehicles.